2023 AFC Asian Cup Group B: India vs Uzbekistan

-Uzbekistan had never lost against India with their recent fixture being played 22 years ago as part of the 2001 Merdeka Tournament.
+Uzbekistan had never lost against India, with their most recent fixture being played 22 years ago as part of the 2001 Merdeka Tournament.
 In competitive fixtures, the last time they met was in the 2000 AFC Asian Cup qualification, where Uzbekistan beat India 3–2.

-Uzbekistan got off to a dream start at the fourth minute when in an offensive effort, Sherzod Nasrullaev provided a clinical high pass for Otabek Shukurov, whose header provided for Abbosbek Fayzullaev saw Fayzullaev headed into India's net for the opener.
-Uzbekistan became better at the 18th minute when a clumsy coordination by Indian defenders allowed Fayzullaev to pull a phase on India's right flank, which his delivered a nearly lethal low pass that hit the foot of Akash Mishra; although the ball hit the right post, Igor Sergeev was quick to snatch the ball in.
-Uzbekistan then completed the game in the first half when Jaloliddin Masharipov himself put a solo over the Indians from the midfield before sending wide; despite being cleared, it was intercepted by Oston Urunov, whose pass for Farrukh Sayfiev proved decisive as Sayfiev's high pass this time for Nasrullaev saw his shot initially hit the right post, but it easily deflected to Nasrullaev as he didn't miss again to secure Uzbekistan's victory.
+Uzbekistan got off to an advantageous start at the fourth minute when in an offensive effort, Sherzod Nasrullaev provided a clinical high pass for Otabek Shukurov, whose header provided for Abbosbek Fayzullaev saw Fayzullaev score a goal.
+Uzbekistan improved at the 18th minute when a clumsy coordination by Indian defenders allowed Fayzullaev to pull a phase on India's right flank, which delivered a nearly lethal low pass that hit the foot of Akash Mishra.
+Although the ball hit the right post, Igor Sergeev was quick to sink the ball into the goal.
+Uzbekistan then completed the game in the first half when Jaloliddin Masharipov himself put a solo over the Indians from the midfield before sending wide; despite being cleared, it was intercepted by Oston Urunov, whose pass for Farrukh Sayfiev proved decisive as Sayfiev's high pass this time for Nasrullaev saw his shot initially hit the right post, but then deflect back to Nasrullaev, allowing him to score a goal and end the game with a 3-0 victory for Uzbekistan.

 With this defeat, it marked the fourth consecutive match India could not score at the AFC Asian Cup, while in personal record, Srečko Katanec won his third competitive fixture, all in the AFC Asian Cup, after two previous wins over Vietnam and Yemen back in the 2019 edition.